artnc/personal-website/src/blog/_posts/2017-08-17-dropbox-syncthing.md

     It's important to have at least one peer always online so that *someone* can provide a complete copy of your files at any given time.
 No syncing can ever actually take place if your devices never have the opportunity to sync with each other!

+    But wait, doesn't this scheme sound more like client-server than peer-to-peer?
+The P2P aspect becomes more important in the event that your home server goes offline for whatever reason, e.g. your house burning down.
+That would be a single point of failure if not for the fact that your remaining devices can continue syncing among themselves as peers.
+(The [ideal](https://www.hanselman.com/blog/TheComputerBackupRuleOfThree.aspx) setup is to have two "server" peers located in different cities in order to protect your data from catastrophes that could otherwise wipe out your entire network of synced devices.)

 1. **[Install](https://syncthing.net/#get-started) Syncthing on your devices**

     On Linux, I additionally use [Syncthing-GTK](https://github.com/syncthing/syncthing-gtk) for laptops and [Syncthing-inotify](https://github.com/syncthing/syncthing-inotify) for my headless home server.